Accern/accern-python/docs/api/rest.rst

     :start-after: .. snip
     :end-before: .. snap

-To hide some fields from the response, pass the names of the fields you want to ``schema``.
+To select only a few fields or rename the fields, pass the names of the fields you want to ``schema``.
 All the available fields are shown in the above example.

 .. code-block:: python